Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 and have moment generating functions, which are finite and agree on a neighborhood of zero.
-Therefore the two measures agree.
+Therefore (by analytic extension and functional monotone class) the two measures agree.
 Therefore for Lebesgue-a.e., whence by continuity every $z\in (z_0,\infty)$.
 Therefore $[0,\infty)\ni s\mapsto U_s(z;x)$ is continuously differentiable and

 Writing $W(v,z;x):=-\log U_v(z;x)\in (0,\infty)$, $z\in [0,\infty)$, we get for each $z\in (z_0,\infty)$ that

 Let us briefly argue by the method of characteristics that the solution to the preceding PDE boundary value problem at fixed $x$ is unique in the class of maps $[0,\infty)\times (z_0,\infty)\to\mathbb{R}$ that are $C^1$ in each coordinate.
 Consider two solutions $W_1$, $W_2$, and their difference $W:=W_1-W_2$ (we do not bother introducing a new letter).
 Then for $c\in (z_0,\infty)$ arbitrary, we get therefore Taking $z=c$ we infer that this constant is equal to $W(0,c)=0$.
 At given $z\in (z_0,\infty)$, as we vary $c\in (z_0,z]$, $\int_c^z \frac{1}{g}$ assumes all values in $[0,\infty)$.
 We get $W=0$, i.e. $W_1=W_2$.